iertamar/UIScreenShot-Testing/README.md

    5. Then compares pixel by pixel and based on the tolerance it returns true or false indicating whether images are equal or not.

     Make Sure if you are setting tolerance == 0.0 , means images should exactly be equal.
-   See on the top, time should also be same. if you don't want full screen shot then you can define frame for which you want to take screen shot. tolerance == 0.1  means if two images are not matching 10% then also It will say both images are equal.
+    See on the top, time should also be same.

+    if you don't want full screen shot then you can define frame for which you want to take screen shot. tolerance == 0.1  means if two images are not matching 10% then also compare method will say that both images are equal.

 ## Author
    **Amar Prakash Mishra** - *Initial work* - [UIScreenShot-Testing](https://github.com/iertamar/UIScreenShot-Testing)